Edu Marangon

 Carlos Eduardo Marangon (born 2 February 1963), best known as Edu Marangon or as Edu, is a retired Brazilian football player and manager, who played as a midfielder.

 Playing career

 Edu Marangon started his career with Portuguesa, joining Flamengo, after a spell with Italian club Torino.
 He played 15 games for Flamengo.
 Edu Marangon played 54 games and scored nine goals as a Palmeiras player.

+After leaving Santos, he played 2 years in the J.League with Yokohama Flügels.

+On 1 January 1994, he scored twice and provided two assists in a 6-2 win over Kashima Antlers in the final of the Emperor's Cup.

 Managerial career

 He started a managerial career in 1999, as Internacional-SP manager.
 He managed Paraná Clube in 2003, Juventus in 2005, 2007, and 2009, and Rio Claro in 2008.